edwardgunning/gganimate/README.md

 # LocPolyGif

-This repository contains was edited in RStudio
+This repository was edited in RStudio